-Fees for professional services provided by KPMG LLP, our independent registered public accounting firm, in each of the last two fiscal years, in each of the following categories are as set forth in the table below.
+Fees for professional services provided by KPMG LLP, our independent registered public accounting firm, in each of the last two fiscal years, in each of the following categories is as set forth in the table below.

-2010 2009
+2014 2013

-Audit Fees (1) \$ 906,500 \$ 925,900
+Audit Fees (1) \$ 923,750 \$ 925,020

-Tax Fees (2) 205,800 97,900

-All Other Fees 2,700 -
+Audit-Related Fees (2) - 175,240

+Tax Fees (3) 143,750 109,630

-Total Fees \$ 1,115,000 \$ 1,023,800
+Total Fees \$ 1,067,500 \$ 1,209,890

-(1) Audit Fees included fees associated with the annual audit of our consolidated financial statements and internal controls over financial reporting, the reviews of our quarterly reports on Form 10-Q and statutory audits for certain international subsidiaries.

-(2) Tax Fees included domestic and international tax compliance, tax advice, tax planning and transfer pricing study.
+- (1) Audit Fees included fees associated with the annual audit of our consolidated financial statements and internal controls over financial reporting and the reviews of our quarterly reports on Form 10-Q. - (2) Audit-Related Fees included services rendered in connection with filing of the Registration Statement on Form S-1 and Registration Statement on Form 10, each with respect to HART. - (3) Tax Fees included domestic and international tax compliance, tax advice and tax planning.

-All of the services performed in the year ended December 31, 2010 were pre-approved by the Audit Committee.
-It is the Audit Committee's policy to preapprove all audit and permitted non-audit services to be provided to us by the independent registered public accounting firm.
+All of the services performed in the year ended December 31, 2014 were pre-approved by the Audit Committee.
+It is the Audit Committee's policy to pre-approve all audit and permitted non-audit services to be provided to us by the independent registered public accounting firm.
 The Audit Committee's authority to pre-approve non-audit services may be delegated to one or more members of the Audit Committee, who shall present all decisions to pre-approve an activity to the full Audit Committee at its first meeting following such decision.
 The Audit Committee has delegated this pre-approval authority to its Chairman (currently George Uveges) for non-audit services with aggregate fees of \$30,000 or less.
-In addition, the Audit Committee has considered whether the provision of the nonaudit services above is compatible with maintaining the independent registered public accounting firm's independence.
+In addition, the Audit Committee has considered whether the provision of the non-audit services above is compatible with maintaining the independent registered public accounting firm's independence.

-PROPOSAL 2: APPROVAL OF THIRD AMENDED AND RESTATED 2000 STOCK OPTION AND INCENTIVE PLAN
+PROPOSAL 2 APPROVAL OF AN AMENDMENT TO THE HARVARD BIOSCIENCE, INC. THIRD AMENDED AND RESTATED 2000 STOCK OPTION AND INCENTIVE PLAN

-We are proposing that our stockholders approve the amendment and restatement of the Harvard Bioscience, Inc. Second Amended and Restated 2000 Stock Option and Incentive Plan (the "2000 Plan" and, as amended and restated, the "Amended 2000 Plan") to, among other things, increase by 3,700,000 shares the number of shares of Common Stock available for issuance under the Amended 2000 Plan from 9,367,675 shares to 13,067,675 shares.
-The Amended 2000 Plan is designed to attract, motivate and retain employees, directors and consultants of the Company and to further the growth and financial success of the Company by aligning the interests of such persons through ownership with the interests of our stockholders.
+We are proposing that our stockholders approve an amendment to the Harvard Bioscience, Inc. Third Amended and Restated 2000 Stock Option and Incentive Plan (as amended, the "2000 Plan" and such amendment, the "Plan Amendment") to increase by 2,500,000 shares the number of authorized shares of Common Stock available for issuance under the 2000 Plan from 15,008,929 shares to 17,508,929 shares.
+The 2000 Plan is designed to attract, motivate and retain employees, directors and consultants of the Company and to further the growth and financial success of the Company by aligning the interests of such persons through ownership with the interests of our stockholders.

 The 2000 Plan currently authorizes the grant of stock options and other stock-based awards to officers, employees, non-employee directors and other key persons of the Company and its subsidiaries.
-Currently, 9,367,675 shares of Common Stock are reserved for issuance pursuant to awards granted under the 2000 Plan.
-As of March 31, 2011, 118,781 shares remained available for grant under the 2000 Plan.
-On April 13, 2011, the Board of Directors approved the Amended 2000 Plan, subject to stockholder approval.
-The Amended 2000 Plan makes the following changes, among others, to the 2000 Plan:
+Currently, 15,008,929 shares of Common Stock are reserved for issuance pursuant to awards granted under the 2000 Plan, which includes 13,067,675 shares reserved for issuance prior to our spin-off of HART, plus the 1,941,254 shares underlying the adjustment awards issued related to the spin-off of HART in accordance with the 2000 Plan.
+As of March 31, 2015, 2,020,742 shares remained available for grant under the 2000 Plan.
+On April 3, 2015, the Board of Directors approved the Plan Amendment, subject to stockholder approval.